kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 SHOPPING: Mic'Tunan'Jus Orgu
 - BUY:
   - Bantha Fodder
-- End: 5829 Credits
+- End: 5939 Credits
 ```

-- Run towards Anchorhead so the gizka man accosts you: Hey, free gizka!
+- Run towards Anchorhead so the gizka Sullustan accosts you: Hey, free gizka!
   - ***Begins "The Trouble with Gizka"***
 - Swap to Bastila and enter Anchorhead